 The Canadian Gold Maple Leafs count among the currently produced gold bullion coins with the longest history.
 The Royal Canadian Mint already started with their production in 1979.
 At first, the coins were minted out of 99.9% pure gold.
 Since 1982, the coins are 99.99% pure though and some special editions of the Canadian Maple Leaf gold coins are even 99.999% pure.

 Canada guarantees the legal tender Gold Maple Leaf's weight and purity.
 When you buy gold in the form of these coins, you can choose from a wide range of denominations between 1 oz and 1 gram.
-Even though brilliant uncirculated and proof coins are the most common, coloured and hologram versions of the coins exist as well.
+Even though brilliant uncirculated and proof coins are the most common, special collectible versions of the coins with designs that differ from the standard design exist as well.
+Included among these collectible Gold Maple Leaf coins are coloured and hologram coins as well as Piedfort coins.
 Buyers that are investing in gold for their Individual Retirement Accounts (IRA's) may include the coins therein.
 The high gold purity and wide range of available denominations makes the Gold Maple Leafs count among the most popular gold bullion coins worldwide.

 Just like any other 24 karat gold coins, Canadian Maple Leaf coins are more susceptible to scratches and dents than for example the 22 karat American Gold Eagles.
 That problem with durability is exacerbated by the design and packaging of the Maple Leaf coins which makes them much less scratch resistant than the Austrian Gold Philharmonics which are also minted out of the softer 24 karat gold.

 |Weight||Face Value||Purity||Diameter x Thickness|